skenderidis/f5-ingress-lab/use-cases/bigip-monitoring/README.md

 <img src="https://raw.githubusercontent.com/skenderidis/f5-ingress-lab/main/use-cases/bigip-monitoring/images/client-ssl.png">

+>:information_source:
+>  The source of information used to create this dashboard is Prometheus.

 ## Pools Dashboard
 In the Pool dashboard we provide more details on the utilization and transaction for a specific pool and its members.
 The information provided from this dashboard includes: